merliot/hub/README.md

 Securely access your devices from anywhere on the Internet.
 No app required.

+With Merliot Hub, you own your hub.
+You own your devices.
+And most importantly, you own your data.
+There is no third-party between your hub and your devices, you data is private.

 ## Install

 Install Merliot Hub on your computer, on the cloud, or both, using our Docker image.
 (If you don't have Docker, you can install the hub from source).